kubeedge/community/wg-wireless/whitepapers/Working Group Proposal.md

   - Actively consider the network instability caused by mobility, especial for users joint and exit suddenly.
   - Active feedback to adjust the network, active networking.
 - Edge nodes have partial cloud capabilities
   - Enable the edge devices to self-organize network and partial autonomy when off-line or discontinuous network.
   - In most cases, multiple edge devices may spontaneously form a small group, and the outside nodes can join or quit the group.

 ### Areas of Focus

-   Wireless communication tech, reenforcement learning, multi-access protocol, Invoke the schema on the communication computing topology，
+   Wireless communication tech, reenforcement learning, multi-access protocol, Invoke the schema on the communication computing topology